MiniEggz/EffiARA/docs/source/sample_allocation.rst

    distrib.set_project_distribution()  # solve the equation above
    allocations = distrib.distribute_samples(df.copy())

-:code:`allocations` is a Python :code:`dict` of usernames to Pandas DataFrames indicating the samples allocated to each annotator.
+:code:`allocations` is a Python :code:`dict` of annotator names to Pandas DataFrames indicating the samples allocated to each annotator.